 - Chill cooled scones in freezer for 10 minutes before dipping their tops, to facilitate the glaze setting up/hardening.

-- Add ¾ cup homemade or unsweetened Fair Trade chocolate chips to the batter, with the coconut flour step, before scooping and baking.
+- Add ¾ cup homemade or unsweetened Fair Trade chocolate chips to the batter, before scooping and baking.

 Nutrition